jayhjman/Web-Design-Challenge/README.md

 ## Analysis

-- Please see the Visualization pages are the URL given in the results
+- Please see the Visualization pages at the URL given in the results

 ## Execution